DavidBK/shampoo/Node/Asynchronous-Javascript.md

 ### NodeJs - Advanced Topics (Optional)

-Some advanced concepts that you should be aware of, skip this section if you are new to NodeJS.
+Some advanced concepts that you should be aware of:

 - Streams
 - Buffers